udayputtireddi/SportSmart/README.md

 - **Add to Cart:** Click on the "Add to Cart" button on any product to add it to your cart.
 - **View Cart:** Click on the cart icon to view items in your cart.
 - **Checkout:** Proceed to the checkout page to enter your details and complete the purchase.
-- **Thank You Page:** After completing a purchase, you will be redirected to a thank you page.

 ## File Structure
 ```plaintext